StevenBoyce/hqProject/README.md

 A modern, full-stack web application for creating and managing interactive layouts with drag-and-drop functionality.
 Built with React, Node.js, TypeScript, and PostgreSQL.

+## Architecture Notes
+The backend stuff is pretty straightforward.
+We have validation middleware that uses Zod, but there's only one route group; layout.
+We have the routes and controller for that entity broken out in a scalable way.

+The frontend is much juicier.
+Usually when I set up a project, there are more pages/features mapped out, so I already know better how to group my custom hooks and components.
+For now though, we have the components fairly well broken into pages/groups.
+As the app develops, it's easier to know how to group these things.
+In the same vein, we have the services folder, (api call-related functions), utils (more helper function type functionality), and hooks (for more broken out state management).
+As the app grows, it will be easier to group/combine different hooks or helpers since they're pretty modular right now.
+ - architecture stuff written by me, not Cursor lol

 ## 🚀 Features

 ### Core Functionality